adamrushuk/adamrushuk.github.io/_posts/2022-11-08-configure-terraform-openid-connect-oidc-authentication-from-gitlab-ci-to-azure.md

 Once all previous steps have been successfully completed, follow the steps below to run the `terraform` pipeline:

 1. Navigate to your project's main page, eg `https://gitlab.com/<YOUR_GROUP_NAME>/<YOUR_PROJECT_NAME>`
-1. In the left sidebar, click `CI/CD > Pipelines`.
+1. In the left sidebar, click `Build > Pipelines`.
 1. Above the list of pipeline runs, click `Run pipeline`.
 1. (optional) Change the `ENABLE_TERRAFORM_DESTROY_MODE` variable value to `true` to run Terraform Plan in "destroy mode".
 1. Click `Run pipeline`